Agriculture Innovation Center

 The facility would incorporate a variety of educational opportunities for both agricultural producers and consumers with Penn State Cooperative Extension and other partner organizations offering informative programs.

-The County with the help local foundations has funded a feasibility study for the project, which got underway in late 2021.
+The County with the help local foundations has funded a feasibility study for the project, which recently concluded.